religiosa1/git-webhook-receiver/README.md

 ##### Environment hierarchy

-`environment` may be declared at three levels — config root, project and action — forming a hierarchy that is applied **root → project → action**.
+Like the `user` field, `environment` may be declared at three levels — config root, project and action — forming a hierarchy that is applied **root → project → action**.
 Each level is layered on top of the previous one: a child level can reference variables defined by its parents (and by preceding entries on the same level), and, thanks to last-wins precedence, override them.

 ```yaml
 environment: